Recommended for you:

 - Increased socialization with people and other dogs

 A healthy amount of activity can steer your puppy away from problematic behaviors.
-Dogs are typically bred for specific tasks like herding, hunting, and protection.
-As a result, your puppy will also crave a great deal of activity.
-Without providing an outlet for their desire to be active, it may manifest in destructive behaviors.
+Your puppy will also crave a great deal of activity and chewing, playing and exploring, which are normal behaviors.
+Without providing an outlet for this desire to be active, this energy may manifest as destructive behaviors.

 - Hyperactivity and restlessness at night